 Moving From Startup to An Established Business - Building a Startup

 While only 1 in 10 startups make it to their fifth year, if you’re one of the ones that do, you’ll have your work cut out for you as you attempt to steer your team through the startup waters and into the open sea of well-established companies.
 But how do you make that journey?
+You've started a business, now you must fully commit to achieve and innovate your business model.

 "The right team starts with the CEO, and includes everyone.
 The team is the whole team, not just the executive team," Shevorenkova said.